-National Federation of the Blind of Connecticut 2021 STATE CONVENTION
+National Federation of the Blind of Connecticut 52nd Annual STATE CONVENTION

-Note: The agenda will be finalized and distributed and posted on the state website in early to mid October.
+Note: The agenda will be finalized, distributed, and posted on the state website in mid to late October.
 Yes, the agenda will be available on NEWSLINE® too!

 Here is your chance to participate and learn more about the NFB’s programs and goals on the state and national level.
 Hear from the NFB national representative.
-We are proud to announce that John Pare, National Federation of the Blind’s Executive Director of Advocacy & Policy, will be serving as our national rep this year.
-Also, hear from speakers on topics of national and state importance, membership, seniors, technology, Braille, guide dog users, students, and parents’ concerns, meet the scholarship class of 2021 and much more!
+Also, hear from speakers on topics of national and state importance, membership, seniors, technology, Braille, students, guide dog users, merchants, deafblind, and parents’ concerns, meet the scholarship class of 2023 and much more!

-Mark your calendars and make every effort to attend the 2021 state convention of the NFBCT.
-Get Involved.
-Make a Difference!
+Mark your calendars and make every effort to attend the 52nd Annual State Convention of the NFB of Connecticut.
+Get involved.
+Make a difference!
 Please share with others, everyone is welcome!

 Code of Conduct